 Assist people of all ages who are homeless or are having difficulties with their current housing situation to get financial help and other services.

-Annual reports for the Department of Human Services including Child Support Agency, Centrelink and Medicare.
-Reports are available in PDF format.
+Annual reports for the Department of Human Services including Child Support Agency, Centrelink, Medicare and CRS Australia.

 A range of payments and services are available to Aboriginal and/or Torres Strait Islander Australians.

 Links to Department of Human Services information and services in a range of languages.
 This includes information about Medicare, Centrelink and Child Support payments and services.

 Assists eligible customers to claim foreign pensions and assess their ability to get Australian payments under an international social security agreement or to receive their Australian social security payments while outside Australia.